vdaas/vald/docs/user-guides/configuration.md

 # Configurations

-This page introduces best practices to set up values for Vald Helm Chart.
+This page introduces best practices for setting up values for Vald Helm Chart.

 Table of Contents
 ---